top of page

 The Yellow Zone: Elevated Energy

-This zone is characterized by a rising level of energy.
-Crucially, this includes positive feelings like excitement as well as challenging ones like anxiety or frustration.
-The physiology is the same: your body is revving up.
+This zone is characterized by rising energy levels.
+It includes positive feelings like excitement and challenging ones like anxiety or frustration.
+The physiology remains the same: your body is revving up.

 • Heartbeat: Your heart rate increases.
 You may feel it beating faster or hear it pounding in your ears.

-• Muscles: Tension begins to creep in.
-You might start clenching your fists, bouncing your leg, or feeling jittery and fidgety.
+• Muscles: Tension creeps in.
+You might clench your fists, bounce your leg, or feel jittery.

-• Stomach: You might get "butterflies" in your stomach.
-For some, this feels like a nervous knot or a slightly queasy sensation.
+• Stomach: You might get "butterflies" in your stomach, or feel a nervous knot.

-• Breathing: Your breathing becomes quicker and shallower, moving from your belly up into your chest.
+• Breathing: Your breathing becomes quicker and shallower, moving from your belly to your chest.

-• Sweat: You might start to feel clammy or begin to sweat as your body's internal temperature rises.
+• Sweat: You might feel clammy or begin to sweat as your body's internal temperature rises.

 The Red Zone: Overwhelmed & Out of Control

-This is a state of physiological overload.
-Your body's survival system is fully activated, and you have very little access to rational thought.
+This state signifies physiological overload.
+Your body's survival system is fully activated, leaving little access to rational thought.

-• Heartbeat: Your heart is racing, often feeling erratic or like it's going to beat out of your chest.
+• Heartbeat: Your heart races, often feeling erratic or like it's going to beat out of your chest.

-• Muscles: Your muscles are extremely tight and rigid.
-This can manifest as a clenched jaw, balled-up fists, or a desire to push, hit, or run.
+• Muscles: Your muscles are tight and rigid.
+This can manifest as a clenched jaw, balled fists, or a desire to push, hit, or run.

-• Stomach: Your stomach may feel painfully tight or churn as your body diverts blood away from digestion to your muscles for "fight or flight."
+• Stomach: Your stomach may feel painfully tight as your body diverts blood away from digestion to your muscles for "fight or flight."

-• Breathing: You may be gasping for air, holding your breath, or breathing in very rapid, shallow pants.
+• Breathing: You may gasp for air, hold your breath, or breathe in rapid, shallow pants.

 The Blue Zone: Low Energy & Shutdown

-This is a state of low arousal, where the body is powered down.
+This state indicates low arousal, where the body powers down.

 • Heartbeat: Your heart rate may feel slow and heavy.

-• Muscles: Your body feels heavy and lethargic, making movement feel difficult.
+• Muscles: Your body feels heavy and lethargic, making movement difficult.

-• Stomach: You might feel a hollow emptiness or have no appetite at all.
+• Stomach: You might feel a hollow emptiness or have no appetite.

 • Breathing: Your breathing is often shallow and slow.